Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos: Pipeline Details

 \subsection{Inter-object Relation Extraction}

 After Phase 1 and Phase 2, we obtain panoptic object trajectories and an object name for each trajectory.
 To further exploit the reasoning and grounding capabilities of VLMs, we use GPT-5 to extract inter-object relations.
-We first compute the bounding-box trajectory for each object from its segmentation masks.
-Then, we sample the video at 1 FPS, and for each sampled frame, we provide GPT-5 with the timestamp, the frame’s height and width, and the list of visible objects along with their IDs and bounding boxes.
+We first compute the bounding box trajectory for each object from its segmentation masks.
+To balance the relationship annotation density and computational cost, we sample the video at 1 FPS.
+For each sampled frame, we provide GPT-5 with the timestamp, the frame's height and width, and a list of visible objects along with their IDs and bounding boxes.
 The sampled frames and their corresponding metadata are fed to GPT-5 in an alternating sequence.

 In practice, we observe that prompting GPT-5 to output all relation types in a single pass biases the model heavily toward spatial relations, causing many informative non-spatial relations to be missed.
-To mitigate this, we perform relation extraction in two separate passes, using two dedicated prompts (Tables~\ref{tab:prompt_spatial} and \ref{tab:prompt_temporal}), one for spatial relations and one for non-spatial relations.
-For spatial relations, we prohibit trivial relations such as left of or right of, which can be determined directly from bounding boxes, and instead encourage the model to focus on relations that require genuine visual cues or 3D spatial reasoning.
-For non-spatial relations, we designate $ID=-1$ as the video recorder (observer), enabling the model to extract salient relations between the camera and the objects.
-We also exclude those objects with (uncertain) labels to ensure the accuracy of the relationship.
+To mitigate this, we perform relation extraction in two separate passes using two dedicated prompts (Tables~\ref{tab:prompt_spatial} and \ref{tab:prompt_temporal})—one for spatial relations and one for non-spatial relations.
+For spatial relations, we prohibit trivial relations such as \textit{left of} or \textit{right of}, which can be determined directly from bounding boxes, and instead encourage the model to focus on relations that require genuine visual cues.
+For non-spatial relations, we designate $ID = -1$ as the video recorder (observer), enabling the model to extract salient relations between the camera and the objects.
 This two-pass strategy produces a more diverse and comprehensive set of relations for our dataset.